feast-dev/feast-workshop/module_0/README.md

 ```

 ### Step 1: Setup the feature repo
-The first thing a platform team needs to do is setup the `feature_store.yaml` within a version controlled repo like GitHub.
+The first thing a platform team needs to do is setup a `feature_store.yaml` file within a version controlled repo like GitHub. `feature_store.yaml` is the primary way to configure an overall Feast project.
 We've setup a sample feature repository in `feature_repo_aws/`

 #### Step 1a: Use your configured S3 bucket
 There are two files in `feature_repo_aws` you need to change to point to your S3 bucket: